nguyenntina/Education-Inequality/README.md

 3. Use linear regression to see if socioeconomic impact act scores
 4. Interpret plots

+The file "education_analysis.ipynb" performs the data analysis and the file "education_analysis_slides.pdf" is the analysis slide deck.

 ## Author:
 The author of this repository is Tina Nguyen.